This post may contain affiliate links. Please read our disclosure policy.

 How long to roast cherry tomatoes

 Roasted cherry tomatoes will keep well for 4-5 days if kept in a covered container in your fridge.
 Note that the basil will darken when it's stored.
 While it's safe to eat, it will look best if added to the tomatoes fresh before you eat or serve them.
+If you're making this roasted cherry tomatoes recipe and think you'll have leftovers, only add the basil to the tomatoes you think you'll eat.

 - Put them on toast – bonus points if you spread the toast with goat cheese first.